c-haisten/iac_appsec_guides/AppSec-Lab-Guide.md

 ![Alt text for image](/appsec_screenshots/supply-chain-security-2b.png "Optional title")

-3. Use the Supply Chain Graph to view the relationships between different IaC templates and the types of infrastructure and services they provision.
+3. Use the Supply Chain Graph to view the relationships between different IaC templates and the types of software packages and services they provision.
 Be sure to select the bank-of-anthos repository from the drop-down window in the filters at the top.

 ![Alt text for image](/appsec_screenshots/supply-chain-security-3.png "Optional title")